Rakvere: St. Paul's Church (Pauluse Kirik) and Ukuaru Concert Hall (Muusikamaja)

 Estonian architect and Rakvere native Alar Kotli designed St. Paul's (Freedom) Church in 1935 to celebrate the 20th anniversary of Estonian independence.
 Construction started in 1937 but stopped in 1940 due to World War II.
-The church was consecrated on June 16, 1940, as the Soviet Red Army invaded Estonia.
-Although St. Paul's is one of the few churches in Estonia with two towers, it was never completed, and the towers were never crowned with its spires.
+Lutheran Bishop Johann Kõpp consecrated the church on June 16, 1940, just as the Soviet Red Army invaded Estonia.

+In 1951, the church was in the hands of the Soviets.
+The main hall was used for playing basketball and volleyball.
+Some rooms served as a weightlifting gym, others as youth facilities, right up until 2016.

+In the early 1990s, after Estonia had regained its independence, the Tower Bar (Torni Baar) operated in one of the church towers.
+With only a couple of tables, it became a place where young athletes and the local underground crowd spent time together listening to punk and rock music as well as the blues.
+Photographs of the bar reportedly exist but only in private family albums.

-In 2009, however, the Rakvere Municipality launched an international architectural competition for designs that would transform Kotli's church into a multifunctional music center and concert hall in honor of Arvo Pärt, who lived in Rakvere with his mother from 1938 until at least 1965.
+Although St. Paul's was one of the few churches in Estonia with two towers, it was never completed, and the towers were never crowned with its spires.
+However, in 2009, Rakvere's local government launched an international architectural competition for designs that would transform Kotli's church building into a multifunctional music center and concert hall in honor of Arvo Pärt, who lived in Rakvere with his mother from 1938 until at least 1965.
 Rakvere selected Estonian architects Kristiina Aasvee, Kristiina Hussar, and Anne Kose, working together as Stuudio KAH OÜ, and their 20-million-euro design for what became known as the Ukuaru Concert Hall (Ukuaru Muusikamaja).
 On March 27, 2025, 85 years late, a spire was rested atop the northwest tower of Kotli's church.
-The spire for the east tower followed on April 29.
+A spire for the east tower followed on April 29.
 The brass flag on the tower has the year 2025, and the one on the east tower has 1940.